shafraza/OrderlyHub/README.md

 - **Python 3**: The programming language used for writing the backend logic and API endpoints.
 - **Docker**: A containerization platform that simplifies the deployment process by packaging applications and their dependencies into containers.

+## Hexagonal Architecture

+OrderlyHub follows the principles of hexagonal architecture to achieve a modular, flexible, and testable design.
+Here's how the architecture is reflected in the project's code structure:

+- **Core Business Logic**: Represented by models, views, and other components within the Django app.
+This is where essential business rules and operations, such as managing articles and orders, reside.

+- **Ports (Interfaces)**: Correspond to the API endpoints defined in views.
+These endpoints act as ports through which external systems, like clients consuming the API, interact with the application.

+- **Adapters**:
+  - **Serializers**: Located in "serializers.py" files, these adapters translate data between the core business logic (models) and external systems (API clients).
+  - **Views**: Serve as adapters by handling HTTP requests and responses.
+They translate incoming HTTP requests into method calls on the core business logic and outgoing responses into HTTP responses.
+  - **Database Adapters**: Represented by Django's ORM, these adapters connect the core business logic to the database, allowing data persistence and retrieval.

+- **Independence of Frameworks**: The core business logic remains independent of any specific frameworks or technologies.
+It's encapsulated within the Django app's models and views, enabling easier migration, testing, and evolution of the system.

+- **Testability**: Hexagonal architecture promotes testability by isolating the core business logic from external dependencies.
+You can write unit tests for models and views without needing to involve external systems like databases or APIs.

+By adhering to hexagonal architecture principles, OrderlyHub achieves a modular, flexible, and testable design, with clear separation of concerns between the core business logic and external interfaces.

 ## Setup Instructions

 ### Using Docker